 Students are held responsible for completion of every course in which they register OR FOR WITHDRAWING DURING THE FIRST TWO WEEKS OF CLASSES FROM COURSES WHICH THEY DO NOT INTEND TO COMPLETE.
 Application for withdrawal from the University or from a class must be officially filed by the student at the Office of Enrollment Services whether the student has ever attended the class or not; otherwise, the student will receive a grade of “WU” (unauthorized withdrawal) in the course.
 Application for withdrawal is made at the Office of Enrollment Services.

-Students may withdraw during this period and the course will not appear on their permanent records.
+Students may drop during this period on MyCSULB and the course will not appear on their permanent records.

-Withdrawal after the second week of instruction and prior to the final three weeks of instruction:
+Withdrawal after the second week of instruction but prior to the final three weeks of instruction for fall/spring:

 Faculty members may drop students who fail to attend class during the first week of the semester.
 However, students should not presume that they will be dropped by the faculty member.
 Students who have registered for a class, but never attended, should verify whether or not they are officially enrolled.
 It is the student’s responsibility to withdraw officially from the class.